dvrpc/DVRPC-VisionEval-Inputs-Preparation/README.md

 This file contains the latitude and longitude of the centroid of the zone and is used in the LocateEmployment module.

-- Find Centroid of DVRPC area ( , )

 ![image](https://user-images.githubusercontent.com/85887330/122843893-78665380-d2ce-11eb-930f-5127e908f2e2.png)

 https://github.com/VisionEval/VisionEval-Docs/blob/master/tutorials/verspm/Modules_and_Outputs.md/#locateemployment